 You Should Cut Down On…

 You may be one of those people who turns to coffee as a means of perking up in the morning.
-While this short, sharp boost of energy can be a positive, coffee and other caffeinated drinks come with a few negative side effects for sufferers of anxiety.
+While this short, sharp boost of energy can be a positive, coffee and other caffeinated drinks come with a few potential negative side effects.
 For starters, it can leave you feeling jittery and irritable while also causing dehydration and disruption to your sleep pattern.
 It goes without saying that getting enough rest and staying hydrated can and will improve your mood.
 Consider replacing coffee with ice-cold water, particularly later in the day, to stay alert and keep thirst at bay.

 Where You’ll Find It: coffee, tea, soft drinks, energy drinks, and sometimes chocolate